losfair/zerosni/README.md

 - Wildcards must either be `*` (catch-all) or start with `*.` to match any subdomain of the suffix (e.g. `*.example.com`).
 - Each rule must set at least one of `resolver` or `fwmark`.
 - Missing fields fall back to the global `--resolver` / `--fwmark` configuration.

+## Hot reloading

+When running with `--rule-table`, send the process `SIGHUP` to reload the JSON file without restarting.
+The updated table replaces the previous one atomically, so new connections immediately see the refreshed overrides.

 Set up iptables